NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

-NEET UG 2025 Counselling process is expected to begin in the last week of July or early August, NEET results has been declared now.
-It is a process for eligible candidates who get admission to MBBS, BDS, and BSc-Nursing courses in medical and dental colleges all over India.
-After clearing NEET exam 2025, students undergo counselling process to get a seat in government or private medical/dental colleges.
-The counselling is conducted online by Medical Counselling Committee (MCC) for various quotas like the 15% All India Quota, 100% seats of AIIMS, JIPMER, AMU, BHU, and others.
+NEET UG 2025 counselling is currently ongoing.
+Students who passed NEET UG exam can start registering for neet ug counselling 2025 round 2 has started on the official website.
+To take part in counselling, students need to register on the official website: mcc.nic.in.
+In NEET 2025 exam held by National Testing Agency (NTA), 22,09,318 students took part.
+It is a process for eligible candidates who are admitted to MBBS, BDS, and BSc Nursing courses in medical and dental colleges across India.
+After clearing NEET 2025, students undergo counselling process to get a seat in government or private medical/dental colleges.
+Counselling is conducted online by MCC for various quotas, including the 15% All India Quota and 100% seats at AIIMS, JIPMER, AMU, BHU, and other institutions.

-Students who qualify the NEET UG 2025 exam must register on the official MCC website to participate in the counselling rounds.
+Students who qualify NEET UG 2025 exam must register on the official MCC website to participate in the counselling rounds.
 Seat allotment is done based on NEET rank, choices filled, reservation norms, and seat availability.
-The process includes registration, choice filling, seat allotment, document verification, and reporting to allotted colleges.
+The process includes registration, course selection, seat allotment, document verification, and reporting to the allotted colleges.
 Timely participation is crucial for admission.

 NEET Trending Updates

-• NTA has released the final answer key on the official website.
-Students can check the answer key here.
-Source
+• National Testing Agency has released the final answer key on the official website.
+Students can go to the official website and check the answer key.
+Click here

 • Students can check their NEET answers using the answer key, OMR sheet, and recorded responses.
 If they find any mistakes, they can object; the last date was 5 June 2025.
 Source